Jeffreybekker/API-Project/README.md

 	</tbody>
 </table>

-*Note: Example of how to delete a user.
+*Example of how to delete a user.
 It takes a current_password and auth token:*
 ![image](https://github.com/user-attachments/assets/06f1183c-37a4-4889-9bda-1461d72d318a)

 #### User Logout